 Suite Española, Op.
 47

 Although Albéniz never composed music for the guitar, transcriptions of his pieces–especially the movements in Suite Española, Op.
 47–are among the most popular in the classical guitar repertoire.
-As evidenced by the name, each movement of the suite is named for a different region and musical style in Spain.
+Each of the eight movements of the suite has the name of a different region and musical style in Spain.

 - Granada (Serenade)